 He got pretty obnoxious about it and after some weeks I asked him, "You're expecting even teenagers to read only the King James, at home, during their quiet time, alone?"

-"But there are many difficult passages!
+"But there are many difficult passages and outdated wording!
 They'd have to read it with a dictionary beside them."

 "So where's the problem?
 Let them use a dictionary then."

 And now often I see people online saying they've decided paper-and-pen letter writing, phone calls and actual same-room contact are the only forms of real communication.
 And how online technology has killed true, personal intimacy.

 ("Danger, danger, Will Robinson!
 In-the-box thinking!") :)

 Actually, I'm writing more "letters" than ever.
 You should see the thousands of emails in my 'sent folder.'
 You probably have thousands in yours, too.

 I grew-up in churches and around folks who always wished to move backward.
 New ideas and modern ways of doing things?
 Never as good as the old ways and ancient days.
 So they just ignored anything unfamiliar and held onto their ancient methods.

 That's how churches die, you know.

 From the time I was 16 until I was 36 I wrote hundreds of pen-and-paper letters each year.
 Honey, I was one passionate snail-mail correspondent.
 But at age 40 I went online, wrote hundreds of emails yearly, instead--and never glanced back.

 Nobody will ever convince this modern world to return to old-fashioned letter writing (barring a historical-sized sabotage of all things computer-related).
 We're in this technological world too deep.
 Facebook and Twitter-style communication will thrive, probably evolving to something else in the future.